mcboyd/EC601-Retail-Imager/README.md

 Single Image feature extraction: SIFT

 ~~Database: VDMS~~
+*No longer using VDMS because of issues getting results and persisting data in their provided Docker image.
+Installing the VDMS software directly would never complete.
+Suspect it is still too new and has too many bugs for us to use.*

-**Image Serach: FLANN over stored list of extracted features**
+**Image Serach: FLANN over stored list of extracted features** *Using this in place of VDMS for feature matching*

-**Feature Storage: Python "pickle" files**
+**Feature Storage: Local binary files**
+*Using this in place of VDMS for feature storage*

 **Product Database: MySQL**
+*Using this in place of VDMS for storing product information*

-**GUI Application: NodeJs**
+**GUI Application: TBD**

-Stereo image metadata extraction (3D): TBD
+Depth image metadata extraction (3D): **Intel RealSense SDK**

 **Hardware**

 Lighting: Matt's LED's

-Image Capture: Stereo Pi w/ Rasperberry Pi 3B+ 1.4GHz
+~~Image Capture: Stereo Pi w/ Rasperberry Pi 3B+ 1.4GHz~~ *No longer using - had trouble getting stereo images to convert to point clouds quickly and efficiently.
+Process was taking minutes per image - we desire sub-second performance.*

+**Image Capture: Intel RealSense D415 camera module**

-Laptop: GUI, Image+Feature Storage & Search, Product Database
+Laptop: GUI, Image Capture, Image+Feature Storage & Search, Product Database

 Camera Mount: metal shelf

-Camera Case: Epic 3D print
+~~Camera Case: Epic 3D print~~
+*No longer needed - for StereoPi*

 <a name="technology-justifications"/>